eladmaimoni/obsidian_notes/IIA/Online Site Scanner & Mapper.md

 - **Data Synchronization**: Ensuring consistent alignment of data from multiple cranes, which requires precise synchronization of spatial and temporal information.

 ### Task Breakdown
+SPECIFY HOW EACH THING SHOULD BE IMPLEMENTED

 1. **Development of data collection module for later offline processing**.
    - Each crane should have a data collection module that collects imagery and relevant sensor information based on crane state, time of day etc.
    - **Metadata Annotation** - imagery should be annotated with additional metadata such as
 	   - Time collected
 	   - World position and orientation
 	   - Crane Sensor data such as load, crane positioning
 	   - Camera extrinsics and intrinsics
    - **Cloud Data Management** - A cloud database for collected data should be managed, allowing easy retrieval of collected data in order to feed 3D structural mapping algorithms.
 2. **Development of robust calibration procedures for crane cameras and sensors**.